antfarmar/Unity-Reference/README.md

 * [`Coroutine`](http://docs.unity3d.com/ScriptReference/Coroutine.html) inherits from [`YieldInstruction`](http://docs.unity3d.com/ScriptReference/YieldInstruction.html)
 * A function that can suspend its execution (yield) until the given `YieldInstruction` finishes.
 	* No return values or error handling (but can be overcome, if necessary)
 * Can be used as a way to spread an effect over a period time.
 It is also a **useful optimization**:
 	* Replaces state machines elegantly
 	* Prevents execution blocking

-> When a task does not need to be needlessly repeated quite so frequently, you can put it in a coroutine to get an update regularly but not in every single frame (where it would block execution).
-Similarly, calling an expensive function every frame in `Update()` will introduce significant slowdown.
-To overcome this, use a coroutine to call it, say, only every tenth of a second instead of every frame update.
+> When a task does not need to be needlessly repeated quite so frequently, you can put it in a coroutine to get an update regularly but not in every single frame.
+Similarly, calling an expensive function every frame in `Update()` will introduce significant slowdown, since it would block execution.
+To overcome this use a coroutine to call it, say, only every tenth of a second instead of _every_ frame update.

 For example:
 ```csharp